borg286/sevtech/README.md

 Warning pressure has a max and you can have machine blow up if they go into the red.
 This is why its important to be able to shut off the compressor.

 You will need a plastic mixer to get colored plastic (note this plastic is different from the Industrial Foregoing plastic) The mixer requires heat, a torch is very slow to heat, lava is slow and will turn to obsidian after a while.
-You can use blood magic's senade of the nether to get lava and place it all around the mixer to speed up the heat.
+You can use blood magic's serenade of the nether to get lava and place it all around the mixer to speed up the heat.
 Using molten plastic from Modular Machines bypasses the need to be heated.
 It uses red,green, and blue dye powder to color the plastic and if heated high enough can remelt unused plastics.

 Compressed iron and green plastic makes a circuit board, which then you place in the UV light (which does require pressure) after it hits 100% through it in some etching acid (made in the pressure chamber) Note with items floating in this pack make sure you block in your acid completely, half stabs on the bottom will let the board flow out of the acid.